 Since we don’t only focus on knowledge and competence, but also consider personality and abilities, it gives us (and you) a significantly larger and accurate candidate base.
 With a starting point in soft skills, the probability increases dramatically for the consultant to thrive and stay at your company.

 Together with Ework’s existing matching methodology - where we with active search manually search for consultants - and with our extensive knowledge of the consulting market, we can offer you an overall concept that is completely unique for the Swedish market.

-So, for you as a client, Workstyles mean that you get more efficient consulting management, but above all, better matched consultants with the greatest possible potential to succeed in their roles!
+So, for you as a client, Workstyles means that you get more efficient consulting management, but above all, better-matched consultants with the greatest possible potential to succeed in their roles!

 In short: Using Workstyles in the matching process results in getting consultants with the best possible prospects for succeeding in their roles!

 +46 (0)704 73 40 35